 Sketching (Sketching)

 What is it?
 Quick visual capture of ideas on paper or in digital form.
 In UX design, sketching is used to quickly depict interfaces, page structures, or key product features.
-The main goal is not to create a perfect design, but to convey the concept and provide a basis for discussion within the team or with clients.
-Sketching helps to quickly explore different options, reducing the time and resources spent on complex layouts.
+The main goal is not to create a perfect design, but to convey a concept and provide a foundation for discussion within the team or with clients.
+Sketching helps to quickly explore different options, reducing time and resource costs on complex layouts.
 It is a simple yet effective tool for the initial stages of design, fostering creativity and collaborative decision-making.

-When is it applied?
-During or immediately after brainstorming, to quickly illustrate possible interfaces or concepts.
+When is it used?
+During or immediately after brainstorming to quickly illustrate possible interfaces or concepts.

-After selecting the best ideas, we move on to their implementation in the form of designs of varying degrees of elaboration for further testing.
-Depending on the available budget and time, these can be low-fidelity static mockups with a small number of details, as well as detailed interactive prototypes that look like a finished product.
+After selecting the best ideas, we move on to their implementation in the form of designs with varying levels of detail for further testing.
+Depending on the available budget and time, these can be low-fidelity static mockups with few details or detailed interactive prototypes that look like a finished product.

 But even before creating simple wireframes, it can be useful to create a conditional diagram and show which screens the user will encounter to complete their task.
-For example, to buy something in an online store, you need to find the product, add it to the cart, specify the delivery address, and make the payment.
-This is at least three screens (product page, cart, checkout).
+For example, to buy something in an online store, you need to find the product, add it to the cart, provide the shipping address, and make the payment.
+That's at least three screens (product page, cart, checkout).

-In the next lesson, we will get very detailed acquainted with the types and nuances of creating user flows and wireframes, but for now, here is a brief overview.
+In the next lesson, we will become very familiar with the types and nuances of creating user flows and wireframes, but for now, here is a brief description.

 User Flow

 What is it?
 A visual diagram of the sequence of steps that a user takes within a specific scenario.
 A user flow can have branches, meaning the user can take different paths and see different screens.
-For example, if the payment is successful, there will be one message, and if not, there will be a completely different one with buttons to resolve the issue (retry payment, enter another card).
+For example, if the payment is successful, there will be one message, but if not, there will be a completely different one with buttons to resolve the issue (retry payment, enter a different card).

 When is it used?
 Before or during the creation of wireframes to align the logic of transitions between screens.